-‘Love It or List It’, the Canadian home improvement series, branded as one of the country’s most beloved reality shows, airs on HGTV for its US audience.
+‘Love It or List It’, the Canadian home improvement series, branded as one of the country’s most beloved reality shows, airs on HGTV.
 A winner of multiple prestigious awards, it is the first title in the ‘Love It or List It’ franchise, which also includes ‘Love It or List It Vancouver’, ‘Love It or List It UK’, ‘Love It or List It Vacation Homes’, ‘Vendre ou renover au Quebec’, and ‘Love It Or List It Australia’.
 Its original version has spanned 15 remarkable seasons to date.
 Here’s everything we know about ‘Love It or List It’ season 16.

 ‘Love It or List It’ features Hilary Farr and David Visentin as the main hosts.
 A native of Toronto, Ontario, Farr is a home designer who has been all across the world, living in Australia, England, California, and New York.
 She has dealt with properties in each of these regions and after returning to her hometown, she began to “stage” properties to make them sale-ready.
 Extremely talented in designing houses, Farr is accompanied by Visentin, a real estate agent, based in Southern Ontario.
 He has been in this profession since the 1980s and works with Country Living Realty Limited.

 Alongside the primary presenters, we meet assistant designer Desta Ostapyk, also based in Toronto, and a graduate in interior design from Toronto International Academy of Design and Technology.
 She holds vast experience in the television industry and has formerly worked in ‘My Parents House’.

 Among the contractors, there is Eric Eremita, Eddie Richardson, and Fergus McLaren.
 Rounding up the crew is Simon West (architect), Linda Johnstone (senior production coordinator), David Violante (construction coordinator), Chris Blinn, Adam Dalgarno, Ahren Mrowietz, and Dale George (construction assistants), and Kaveh Shoman (design coordinator).
 In season 16, Hilary Farr and David Visentin will definitely make a comeback, considering they are the staples of the show.